-• If your dependents are enrolled for supplemental term life and accidental death and dismemberment (AD&D) insurance when you pass away, they may port their coverage by contacting MetLife, the claims administrator.
+If your dependents are enrolled for supplemental term life and accidental death and dismemberment (AD&D) insurance when you pass away, they may port their coverage by contacting MetLife, the claims administrator.
 Your dependents will be directly billed for this coverage.
 Dependents can also convert their supplemental term life insurance; however, they may not convert AD&D coverage.
 (Certain states have additional, specific requirements.
 Please refer to MetLife for state-specific rules.)

-For the Group Legal Services Plan: In the event of your death while actively employed by JPMorgan Chase, your dependents have the option to continue their group legal coverage by contacting MetLife Legal Plans within 31 days of the date of your death to extend coverage for an additional 12 months with direct payment to MetLife Legal Plans.
-Any services in progress at the time of your death will be provided, even if your dependents don't elect to continue coverage.
+For the Group Legal Services Plan: In the event of your death while actively employed by JPMorganChase, coverage for your spouse ends on the date of your death.
+Your spouse has the option to continue coverage by enrolling in an Individual Legal Plan by visting MetLife.com/individual-legal-plans.
+Any services in progress at the time of your death will be provided, even if your spouse does not elect to continue coverage.